SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Observations and data reduction

 We also obtained some post-peak follow-up photometry in the $g^\prime r^\prime i^\prime z^\prime J H K_s$ bands using the Gamma-ray Burst Optical/Near-infrared Detector \citep[GROND;][]{2008PASP..120..405G} mounted on the MPG 2.2m telescope located at the ESO La Silla observatory.
-The data is reduced using a \textit{pyraf/IRAF}-based\footnote{\cite{2012ascl.soft07011S,1999ascl.soft11002N}} pipeline \citep{2008ApJ...685..376K}.
+The data were reduced using a \textit{pyraf/IRAF}-based\footnote{\cite{2012ascl.soft07011S,1999ascl.soft11002N}.} pipeline \citep{2008ApJ...685..376K}.
 For the near-infrared (NIR) bands, aperture photometry was performed.
-The $g^\prime r^\prime i^\prime z^\prime$ bands are calibrated against the Sloan Digital Sky Survey Data Release 15 catalog \citep[SDSS DR15;][]{2019ApJS..240...23A} and the NIR $J H K_S$ bands are calibrated against the Two Micron All Sky Survey catalog \citep[2MASS;][]{2006AJ....131.1163S}.
-The GROND NIR Vega magnitudes are converted to AB magnitudes using \cite{2007AJ....133..734B}.
+The $g^\prime r^\prime i^\prime z^\prime$ bands were calibrated against the Sloan Digital Sky Survey Data Release 15 catalogue \citep[SDSS DR15;][]{2019ApJS..240...23A} and the NIR $J H K_S$ bands were calibrated against the Two Micron All Sky Survey catalogue \citep[2MASS;][]{2006AJ....131.1163S}.
+The GROND NIR Vega magnitudes were converted to AB magnitudes using \cite{2007AJ....133..734B}.

-Late time optical photometry in the $g$, $r$ and $i$ bands were obtained using the Alhambra Faint Object Spectrograph and Camera instrument (ALFOSC) mounted on the Nordic Optical Telescope (NOT).
-The observations are reduced using the \textit{PyNOT}\footnote{\url{https://github.com/jkrogager/PyNOT} by Jens-Kristian Krogager.} pipeline.
-We then perform image subtraction using \textit{hotpants} \citep{2015ascl.soft04004B} against matching PS1 images as a template.
-Resampling of the template image to the same pixel scale as the science images is performed using \textit{SWarp} \citep{2002ASPC..281..228B}.
-Aperture photometry is then performed on the difference image using \textit{photutils} \citep{larry_bradley_2021_5525286}.
+Late-time optical photometry in the $g$, $r$, and $i$ bands were obtained using the Alhambra Faint Object Spectrograph and Camera instrument (ALFOSC) mounted on the Nordic Optical Telescope (NOT).
+The observations were reduced using the \textit{PyNOT}\footnote{\url{https://github.com/jkrogager/PyNOT} by Jens-Kristian Krogager.} pipeline.
+We then performed image subtraction using \textit{hotpants} \citep{2015ascl.soft04004B} against matching PS1 images as a template.
+Resampling of the template image to the same pixel scale as the science images was performed using \textit{SWarp} \citep{2002ASPC..281..228B}.
+Aperture photometry was then performed on the difference image using \textit{photutils} \citep{larry_bradley_2021_5525286}.